dczmer/davelab/_TODO.md

 - license file:
   * properly credit:
     + dracula theme
-- customize actions:
+- customize gh actions:
-  * build on nix
+  * build and deploy on nix-based container

 Updates:

-- `touch`
+- `touch` command, `mkdir -p` tip
-- side-by-side image
+- new "side-by-side" image
 - alt-h:
   * lookup help for command you are typing
   * works by default with `bindkey -e` (might be default)